Hoot Gibson: Financial difficulties and later life

-From the 1920s through the 1940s, Gibson was a major film attraction, ranking second only to Tom Mix as a Western film box-office draw.
-He successfully made the transition to sound films, and as a result, became a highly paid performer.
-After being released by Universal Pictures in the early 1930s, he signed a contract with the Poverty Row outfit Allied Pictures, making a series of profitable releases for the company.
-He appeared in his own comic books and was popular until singing cowboys such as Gene Autry and Roy Rogers displaced him.

-In 1927, Gibson, and five other California businessmen sponsored The Spirit of Los Angeles, a modification of the International CF-10 for an attempt at winning the Dole Air Derby.
-Gibson had his name painted on the nose for publicity.
-The aircraft crashed in the San Francisco Bay before the start of the race.
-In 1933, Gibson injured himself when he crashed his plane while racing cowboy star Ken Maynard in the National Air Races.
-Later, the two friends teamed to make a series of low-budget movies in the twilight of their careers.

 Gibson's years of substantial earnings did not see him through his retirement.
 He had squandered much of his income on high living and poor investments.
 By the 1950s, Gibson faced financial ruin, in part due to costly medical bills from serious health problems.
 To get by and pay his bills, he earned money as a greeter at a Las Vegas casino.
 For a time, he worked in a carnival and took virtually any job his dwindling name value could obtain.
 At one point he hosted a booth at rodeos that encouraged ranchers to raise nutria.
 He also appeared in an episode of Groucho's You Bet Your Life, filmed in December 1955.
 He made the final game with his contestant, but did not win the big money, though he earned himself a share of the $440 prize money for the show.